 Why Live in Ashburton

-Ashburton, a historic neighborhood in Baltimore, has long been a notable area for the city's influential residents.
-Known for its established presence in the Black community, Ashburton features unique homes, many built in the early 20th century and maintained meticulously.
-The neighborhood's tree-lined streets and well-manicured lawns give it a suburban feel, with large single-family homes predominantly in Federal and Colonial Revival styles, alongside some Tudor Revival and American Foursquare designs.
-Most homes exceed 1,700 square feet, featuring four or more bedrooms, detached garages, and off-street parking.
-Local amenities include the nearby Aldi grocery store and Mondawmin Mall, which is 1.5 miles away and offers over 100 retailers and restaurants.
-For more extensive shopping, Towson Town Center is 12 miles away.
+Ashburton, a historic neighborhood in Baltimore, is known for its established presence in the Black community.
+The neighborhood's tree-lined streets and well-manicured lawns give it a suburban feel, with large single-family homes, many built in the early 20th century and in Federal, Colonial, Tudor and American Foursquare styles.
+Most exceed 1,700 square feet and have four or more bedrooms, detached garages, and off-street parking.
+Many kids start school at Dr. Nathan A. Pitts-Ashburton Elementary/Middle, then apply to their choice of the city’s public high schools.
+The closest is Forest Park High.
+The nearest grocery store is Aldi, located on West Cold Spring Lane, and Mondawmin Mall is within 2 miles of the neighborhood.
+For more extensive shopping, residents head to Towson Town Center, about 12 miles away.
 Nightlife options are abundant on West 36th Street, with venues like the Bluebird Cocktail Room and Zissimos Bar.
-Although Hanlon Park is currently closed for renovations, residents can enjoy Druid Hill Park and the Maryland Zoo.
-Ashburton is less than 6 miles from Baltimore's Inner Harbor, providing easy access to Orioles games and concerts at Power Plant Live!
-The neighborhood is connected by Liberty Heights Avenue, which leads to the Mondawmin Metro station and merges with Interstate 695, facilitating travel to Baltimore Washington International Airport, 12 miles away.
+While Hanlon Park is currently closed for renovations, residents get their recreation at nearby Druid Hill Park, which also features the Maryland Zoo.
+Ashburton is less than 6 miles from Baltimore's Inner Harbor, providing easy access to baseball games at Oriole Park at Camden Yards and concerts at Power Plant Live!
+Liberty Heights Avenue is the neighborhood’s main thoroughfare and leads to the Mondawmin Metro station and Interstate 695.
+Baltimore/Washington International Airport is about 12 miles away.

 Frequently Asked Questions